tomasherceg/dotvvm-docs/Controls/bootstrap/TabControl/sample1/sample.md

 ### Sample 1: Basic TabControl

-Each tab is represented by [TabItem](/docs/controls/bootstrap/TabItem/{branch}).
+Each tab is represented by the [TabItem](/docs/controls/bootstrap/TabItem/{branch}) control.

-Header and main content of each `TabItem` is defined in it`s `HeaderTemplate` and `ContentTemplate` properties.
+The header and content of each `TabItem` is defined using the `HeaderTemplate` and `ContentTemplate` properties.

-The `IsActive` property controls whether the tab will be defaultly selected.
+The `IsActive` property specifies whether the tab is currently selected or not.
-When no tab has `IsActive` property set to true, than the first tab will be set as active.